Ali Wardhana: Early life and education

 Ali continued his master's education at the University of California, Berkeley, United States.
 With the costs of his education being fully funded through the scholarship he received from the Ford Foundation.
 While in the United States, Ali was particularly interested in fiscal and monetary studies.
-He managed to complete not only his master's program, but also his doctoral program and Master of Arts degree, while in Berkeley.
+He managed to complete not only his master's program but also his doctoral program and Master of Arts degree, while in Berkeley.
 A year later, Ali received a Doctor of Philosophy in 1962, with the dissertation title "Monetary Policy in an Underdeveloped Economy with Special Reference to Indonesia" (1962).
-During his time in Berkeley, he was supported by a number of friends, including J.B.
+During his time in Berkeley, he was supported by several friends, including J.B.
 Sumarlin and Emil Salim, both fellow future ministers in the New Order.

 Finance minister

 Appointment

-He returned to Indonesia in 1967, and was appointed as the Dean of the Faculty of Economics of the University of Indonesia, replacing Widjojo Nitisastro.
-Less than one year later, Ali Wardhana became Minister of Finance in the First Development cabinet of Indonesian president Suharto.
-Becoming the youngest finance minister in Indonesian history.
-This has resulted the media even pinning him the title "menteri ingusan" which roughly translates to "don't know anything minister."
+He returned to Indonesia in 1967 and was appointed the Dean of the Faculty of Economics of the University of Indonesia, replacing Widjojo Nitisastro.
+Less than one year later, Ali Wardhana became Minister of Finance in the First Development Cabinet of Indonesian President Suharto, becoming the youngest finance minister in Indonesian history.
+This has resulted in the media even pinning on him the title "menteri ingusan" which roughly translates to "don't know anything minister."

 In an English-language book entitled "A Tribute to Ali Wardhana, Indonesia's Longest Serving Finance Minister: From His Writing and His Colleagues" published by Kompas, which was released to commemorate Ali Wardhana's 87th Anniversary, there is one story when President Suharto summoned Ali and asked him to become finance minister.

 "When Suharto's first cabinet was formed, Pak Harto called me to become Minister of Finance.
 I immediately came to see him and said that I couldn't become Minister of Finance.
 Pak Harto looked at me and said "You think I want to be president?
 I've never been president.
 You have never been the Minister of Finance.
 So don't worry, we learn together," said Ali.

 Tenure

 Early on after his appointment, he was tasked with tackling the high inflation rate, which reportedly caused stress and caused him to not sleep well.
 At the time, inflation had reached a high of 650% in 1966.
 He was successful at tackling high inflation, with inflation falling from 650% in 1966, to 112% in 1967, to 85% in 1968, to 10% in 1969 under his tenure.

-As finance minister, he began a crusade against illegal levies and extortion, together Minister of State Control of State Apparatus (currently Ministry of State Apparatus Utilization and Bureaucratic Reform) J.B.
+As finance minister, he began a crusade against illegal levies and extortion, together with Minister of State Control of State Apparatus (currently Ministry of State Apparatus Utilization and Bureaucratic Reform) J.B.
 Sumarli.
 At the time illegal levies occurred in State Treasurer's Office.
 J.B.
 Sumarlin even disguised himself as a staff a work unit named Ahmad Sidik to discover the practice of extortion.
 After that incident, nobody else dared to collect illegal levies.